-The SEMMMS Refresh consultation is designed to get some sort of public endorsement of the A6-M60 Bypass in advance of proper discussion of the Bypass Business case, which could be rushed through the Council over the next three months or so
+The SEMMMS Refresh consultation is designed to get some sort of public endorsement of the A6-M60 Bypass in advance of the Bypass Business case, which could be rushed through the Council over the next three months or so

 SEMMMS is the “multi-modal study” which back in 2001 said Stockport needed a dual carriageway from the Airport to Bredbury plus a tram link and rail, bus and cycling improvements (hence multi transport modes).
 Sixteen years later Stockport is the only part of Greater Manchester without a tram.

 ”SEMMMS Refresh” is repeating the line about trams and trains but the only serious bit of the “Refresh” is the A6-M60 Bypass (or Relief Road).
 Please patiently register on the Council portal and, whenever your opinion on anything is asked, please say you don’t wantthe Bypass through Hazel Grove, Offerton, Goyt Valley and Bredbury” (or something).
-Say No to the traffic-generating, greenbelt destroying Bypass at http://stockport-consult.objective.co.uk/portal/localplan/stlp?pointId=s1502895109606 There are also some events with Council staff (see list below).
-Please go along and tell them what you think.
-The should be logging what people say or providing forms for comments.
-The remaining events are:
+Say No to the traffic-generating, greenbelt destroying Bypass at http://stockport-consult.objective.co.uk/portal/localplan/stlp?pointId=s1502895109606 There have also been some events with Council staff and councillors.

 The stale SEMMMS document

 The Council is running a Consultation on the A6-M60 Bypass called “SEMMMS Refresh”.
 There’s nothing fresh about the Refresh – a big road plus public transport improvements which on past experience may never happen.

 SEMMMS first appeared at the turn of the century when it advocated a single road between Bredbury and the Airport via Hazel Grove.
 Part of this road (A6-Airport) is now being built.
 Its proposals for trams and railways have not happened.